 ☛ Days off: Participation in the Yamakasa Festival is a valid reason for male company employees to take days off during the festival.

 ☛ No nails: Each Yamakasa race float is constructed totally without the use of nails.
-Instead dowels, tongue and groove construction, and ropes are used.
+Dowels, tongue and groove construction, and ropes are used instead.

 ☛ No womanizing: As a rite of purification, male participants of Yamakasa are expected to abstain from intimate contact with females.